“Even so it is not the will of my Father who is in Heaven that one of these little ones should perish.”

 During the summer, CEF Oregon holds a week-long training school for teens called Christian Youth in Action©.
 (CYIA)

-Graduates teach evangelistic clubs in local childcare facilities, participate in VBS at churches and in have 5 Day Clubs© in churches and backyards.
-The teens also share the Gospel at local fairs, and help staff Day Camp Good News© last week in July.
+Graduates teach evangelistic clubs in local childcare facilities, help staff VBS’ at churches and in have 5 Day Clubs© in churches and backyards.
+The teens also share the Gospel at local fairs, and help staff VBS/Day Camp Good News© last week in July.

 For follow-up, CEF encourages staff volunteers to invite reached children to their congregations.
 Another resource available is the Mailbox Club, a free Bible correspondence course.

-Contact Us if you would like to receive these in the mail, anyone from five years old and all the way up to adult can sign up!
+Contact Us if you would like to receive these mailbox club lessons in the mail, anyone from five years old all the way up to adult can sign up!